dkateros/wsdldemo/README.md

 ## Useful patterns

+1. Encapsulate request and response types to allow for extensibility.
+Using an xsd:int as input for example does not allow for extend the service definition to accept additional input.
-Encapsulate request and response types to allow for extensibility Extend input / output types with optional attributes placed as the last attributes of the type to preserve backwards compatibility
+2. Extend input / output types with optional attributes placed as the last attributes of the type to preserve client backwards compatibility.